DanielG/dxld-mullvad/README.md

 Security
 --------

-In order to make sure this whole setup work and to prevent leaks if something fails I like to check if connectivity is going through mullvad on login.
+In order to make sure this whole setup works and to prevent leaks if something fails I like to check if connectivity is going through mullvad on login.
 The mullvad guys provide a convinient service for this: https://am.i.mullvad.net and I wrote a convinient shell wrapper for it: